arrownj/odps/intl.en-US/Release Note/Announcements.md

     ```

-## December 25, 2019 \(UTC+08:00\): MaxCompute is compatible with open-source geospatial UDFs.
+## December 25, 2019 \(UTC+08:00\): MaxCompute is compatible with open source geospatial UDFs

-MaxCompute is compatible with open-source geospatial UDFs, which are implemented by ESRI for Apache Hive.
-You can register open-source geospatial UDFs with MaxCompute so that the functions can be called like open-source Hive UDFs.
+MaxCompute is compatible with open source geospatial UDFs, which are implemented by ESRI for Apache Hive.
+You can register open source geospatial UDFs with MaxCompute so that the functions can be called like open source Hive UDFs.
 For more information, see [Open source geospatial UDFs](/intl.en-US/Development/SQL/UDF/Open source geospatial UDFs.md).

 ## October 11, 2019 \(UTC+08:00\): New features of MaxCompute SQL are introduced

--   You can force the JOIN operations or set operators including UNION, INTERSECT, and EXCEPT, inside parentheses \(\) to run first.
+-   You can force the JOIN operations or set operations, including UNION, INTERSECT, and EXCEPT, inside parentheses \(\) to run first.

     ```
     SELECT * FROM src JOIN (src2 JOIN src3 on xxx) ON yyy;